shinhugh/spa/README.md

 ## File structure

-- `public/` holds static resources that are available to the public as-is.
+- `public/` holds static resources that are available to the public as they are.
 If the client makes a request for `/some/file.txt`, the server will serve the resource at `public/some/file.txt`.
+If the requested resource does not exist, the server will serve `static/index.html` with the status code 404.
+The scripts pulled in by the HTML document will automatically display the 404 page.
-    - `public/app.js` holds the client-side code that implements logic on the framework level.
-This includes things like page initialization and navigation.
+    - `public/app.js` holds the client-side API.
+This provides functionality on the framework level, such as navigation.
 This file should not be modified.
     - `public/config.js` holds the configuration for the client-side application.
 Its contents are explained in a separate section.
 This file should be modified.